An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Background and Related Works

 \subsection{Large Language Model}

-With the advent of BERT~\cite{kenton2019bert} model based on Transformer~\cite{vaswani2017attention} architecture, an increasing number of studies related to natural language processing (NLP) have incorporated pre-training + fine-tuning methodologies.
+With the advent of BERT~\cite{kenton2019bert} model based on Transformer architecture, an increasing number of studies related to {Natural Language Processing} (NLP) have incorporated pre-training + fine-tuning methodologies.
 The approach that first pre-training on a large amount of unlabeled data and then fine-tuning on a small portion of labeled data has proven to achieve more outstanding results.
 For example, before BERT, GPT-1~\cite{liu2018generating} with 117 million parameters has been initially trained using self-supervised pre-training $+$ supervised fine-tuning.
 It directly used the Transformer decoder to achieve excellent results on natural language inference and question-and-answer tasks.
-Later, Google proposed the landmark model BERT~\cite{kenton2019bert}, which introduced Transformer encoder and further improved the performance by using Mask Language Modeling and Next Sentence Prediction methods in the pre-training stage, where the number of parameters in BERT-Large has reached 340 million.
-Four months after the release of BERT~\cite{kenton2019bert}, GPT-2~\cite{radford2019language} was introduced, which further extended the model parameters and training data set based on GPT-1~\cite{liu2018generating}, with Extra Large of GPT-2 model reaching 1.5 billion parameters.
+Later, Google proposed the landmark model BERT, which introduced Transformer encoder and further improved the performance by using Mask Language Modeling and Next Sentence Prediction methods in the pre-training stage, where the number of parameters in BERT-Large has reached 340 million.
+Four months after the release of BERT, GPT-2~\cite{radford2019language} was introduced, which further extended the model parameters and training data set based on GPT-1, with Extra Large of GPT-2 model reaching 1.5 billion parameters.
 In addition, the researchers~\cite{radford2019language} found that with the expanded training dataset, outstanding results of large language model could be achieved in downstream tasks without using fine-tuning.
-Later, the Google team released the T5~\cite{raffel2020exploring} model and proposed that all text-based language problems could be converted into text-generated-text form.
-GPT-3~\cite{brown2020language} further expanded the data size and parameter size based on GPT-2~\cite{radford2019language}, and the maximum parameter reached 175 billion, and its performance on downstream tasks was significantly improved.
+GPT-3~\cite{brown2020language} further expanded the data size and parameter size based on GPT-2, and the maximum parameter reached 175 billion, and its performance on downstream tasks was significantly improved.
 And they first proposed a training paradigm of unsupervised pre-training $+$ few-shot prompt.
-Recently, PaLM~\cite{chowdhery2022palm} used Pathways~\cite{barham2022pathways} to train a model with 540 billion parameters, and further refreshed the results using zero-shot, one-shot and few-shot in downstream tasks.